gitter-badger/hibbitts-design-org/pages/blog/2015-10-22-sfu-demofest-2015-presentation/post.md

 * Command line usage (e.g. copy and pasting of commands)

 *Power User Skills (only required to fully customize a theme)*
-* Twig template scripting
+* Twig template  (a much easier method of templating than PHP)
-* YAML (Yet Another Multicolumn Layout) construction
+* YAML (Yet Another Multicolumn Layout) for custom field creation
 * Cascading Style Sheets (CSS) editing